mhystc101/Guess-the-word/README.md

 TO VIEW SOURCE CODE --> left side of the screen where it says preview click on code

-SOURCE CODE (no comments because small project)
+ (no comments because small project)